Using Lodash for fun and profit

 Lodash allows to chain calls, leading to more readable code, and even to more efficient processing of data.

 It is necessary because this chain is open-ended: you can add other functions after it.
-Eg. you can end it after the take(), and have two different values by ending the chain with two different maps.
+Eg. you can end it after the take()

 There is a slightly shorter variant: